Type: Elective course

 - Alexandros Baltzis (2005), "Globalization and Musical Culture".
 Acta Musicologica, LXXVII/1: 137-150.

 The evaluation is influenced by the participation in the course during the semester and the collaboration for the assignment (10%), but it is mainly determined by the soundness of the final essay (90%): consistency and clarity of structure, academic style of discourse and relevance with the course topics, quality of the chosen sources and use of references, quality of documentation.
 Essays must comply with the guidelines provided in the teaching page.
-A useful Guide to Essay Writing is also found on the website of the School of Journalism & Mass Communications.
+A useful Guide to Essay Writing is also found on the website of the School of Journalism & Mass Media Studies.

 Information about the next exam session, exam dates and essay due-dates can be found in the announcements page (provided that the exam dates have been announced).